linuxtuxie/MMM-SunnyPortal/Readme.md

 ```

-Alternatively, on a *unix* based distribution, you can try to install all the dependencies with the Bash script:
+Alternatively, on a *unix* based distribution, you can try to install all the above mentioned dependencies with the Bash script:

 ```bash
 chmod 755 install_deps.sh